fb-pixel

 If you’d like to experiment with the herbs in your blend, here are some of the most popular herbs that are widely regarded as the best for seasoning:

 • Peppermint – Peppermint is used both in medicinal and culinary applications for its refreshing and cooling effects.
-Peppermint adds vibrant color with a burst of freshness; complementing meats, sauces, marinades, and salads.
+Peppermint adds vibrant color with a burst of freshness, complementing meats, sauces, marinades, and salads.

-• Sage – In the U.S., the flavor of sage is most commonly associated with Thanksgiving stuffing.
+• Sage – In the U.S., the flavor of sage is most commonly associated with Thanksgiving chestnut stuffing.
 Yet, this earthy and peppery herb has applications far beyond that.
 It pairs well with savory dishes with pork, sausage, or poultry and lends a fresh note to pasta, rice, and roasted vegetables.

-• French Tarragon – Among the French, this herb is known as king.
+• French Tarragon – Among the French, this herb is known as the king.
 Its light notes of citrus and licorice enhance salads, roasted vegetables, eggs, fish, and poultry dishes.

 • Rosemary – With its earthy and pine-like flavor, rosemary is perfect for seasoning roasted meats and vegetables.
 It adds a delightful aroma to dishes and pairs well with garlic for a classic Mediterranean taste.